 The other side of storage performance is the latency – how long an IO takes to complete.
 Many storage systems perform better under heavy queuing, which helps to maximize parallelism and busy time at every layer of the stack.
 But there’s a tradeoff: queuing increases latency.
 For example, if you can do 100 IOPS with sub-millisecond delay, you may also be able to achieve 200 IOPS if you can tolerate higher delay.
 Latency time is good to watch out for: sometimes the largest IOPS benchmarking numbers are only possible with delays that would otherwise be unacceptable.

 Cluster-wide aggregate IO latency, as measured at the same layer in Windows, is plotted on the HCI Dashboard too.

 Any storage system that provides fault tolerance makes distributed copies of writes, which must traverse the network and incurs backend write amplification.
 For this reason, the largest IOPS benchmark numbers are typically associated with reads, especially if the storage system has common-sense optimizations to read from the local copy whenever possible, which StarWind Virtual SAN does.

-NOTE: To make it right, we present the VM Fleet results and StarWind Command Center results.
+NOTE: To make it right, we show you VM Fleet results and StarWind Command Center results.

 Action 1: RAW device 4К random read

-Here are all the results obtained for the same 12-server HCI cluster.
+Here are all the results, with the same 12-server HCI cluster: